-The Danish Veterinary and Food Administration make a decision
+The Danish Veterinary and Food Administration makes a decision

 When the Danish Veterinary and Food Administration has received all necessary information regarding your application, the Danish Veterinary and Food Administration will carry out a risk assessment.

-You will hereafter receive a decision from the Danish Veterinary and Food Administration.
+You will then receive a decision from the Danish Veterinary and Food Administration.

-If the Danish Veterinary and Food Administration grants a permit allowing the movement of the pet animals into Denmark despite the lack of compliance to the conditions for the non-commercial movement, it will state the length and the terms of the isolation.
+If the Danish Veterinary and Food Administration grants a permit allowing the movement of the animal(s) into Denmark, despite the lack of compliance to the conditions for the non-commercial movement, it will state the length and the terms of the isolation.

 Please note that a permit from the Danish Veterinary and Food Administration is not a guarantee for entry of your pet into Denmark.
-The controls carried out on arrival of the pet animal will assess whether there is a basis for allowing the animal entry into Denmark.
-In case the controls reveals non conpliance between the information on which the permit was granted and the results of the controls, the animal might not be allowed entry.
+The control carried out on arrival of the pet animal will assess whether there is a basis for allowing the animal entry into Denmark.
+In case the control reveals non-compliance between the information on which the permit was granted and the results of the control, the animal might not be allowed entry.

-In case the Danish Veterinary and Food Administration does not grant a permit to carry out a non-commercial movment, you will receive a decision informing you hereof.
+In case the Danish Veterinary and Food Administration does not grant a permit to carry out a non-commercial movement, you will receive a decision informing you hereof.

-If your pet animal does not meet the condition for non-commerciel movement and you do not receive a permit for derogation, you must not move your pet animal into Denmark.
+If your pet does not meet the conditions for non-commercial movement, and you do not receive a permit for derogation, you must not move your pet into Denmark.

 The conditions for non-commercial movement

-You can read more on the conditions for non-commercial movements in the following guides:
+You can read more on the conditions for non-commercial movement of dogs, cats and ferrets in the following guides: